Suillus quiescens

-Suillus quiescens is a pored mushroom of the genus Suillus in the family Suillaceae.
-First collected in 2002 on Santa Cruz Island off the coast of California, in association with bishop pine (Pinus muricata), the species was scientifically described and named in 2010.
-In addition to its distribution in coastal California, it was also found forming ectomycorrhizae with the roots of pine seedlings in the eastern Sierra Nevada, coastal Oregon, and the southern Cascade Mountains.
-It resembles Suillus brevipes, but can be distinguished from that species by its paler-colored immature cap and by the tiny colored glands on the stipe that darken with age.
+Suillus quiescens is a pored mushroom in the genus Suillus (family Suillaceae) that forms ectomycorrhizae with pines.
+It was first collected in 2002 on Santa Cruz Island off the coast of California in association with bishop pine (Pinus muricata), and was formally described in 2010.
+The species has been recorded from coastal and montane sites in California and Oregon, and has also been introduced to New Zealand in association with non-native Monterey pine (Pinus radiata).
+It may be under-reported because it can persist in soil as a dormant spore bank, and because it can be mistaken for the look-alike Suillus brevipes.
+Although similar in general appearance, it can be distinguished by its paler immature cap and by the tiny glandular dots on the stipe that darken with age.
+The species is assessed as least concern on the IUCN Red List.

 Discovery

 Fruit bodies of the fungus were first collected in 2002 on Santa Cruz Island, in Santa Barbara County.
 They were named provisionally as a new species, Suillus quiescens, in conference proceedings published in 2005.
 The species was officially described and named in a 2010 Mycologia publication.
 The specific epithet quiescens refers to the organism's ability to wait dormant (quiescent) in the soil until it encounters pine roots.